Reasons to retrofit soft-story buildings

 Basic definition of a soft-story building

 The Structural Engineers Association of Northern California defines a soft-story building as those where: “Typically on the first floor level, a story that is weaker and/or more flexible than the stories above it for lateral force resistance.
 These first stories may be taller than the stories above, or may have large wall openings (such as garage doors) while the stories above have solid walls.
 Earthquakes can cause significant damage to structures with a soft story, as the soft stories often lean or collapse due to their lower stiffness and/or strength.”
-The Los Angeles Times has published illustrations that depict how these types of buildings are vulnerable to earthquakes, click here to see for yourself .
+The Los Angeles Times has published illustrations that depict how these types of buildings are vulnerable to earthquakes .

 Settling on identifying characteristics

 Various cities in California have settled on more detailed definitions, including year(s) of construction, number of units, number of stories, and other characteristics such as the presence of ground floor parking or other similar open floor spaces.
 These requirements are summarized in the applicable ordinances that have been enacted or are under consideration.
 A registered engineer with experience in soft-story retrofits should be familiar with the local code requirements in your jurisdiction.

 Starting in 2009, the City of Oakland began to specifically screen buildings with the following characteristics :